• broken image

 broken image

-The THINK lab takes PhD students through the Translational Neuroscience Program and the Pharmacology Program and will be recruiting a postdoctoral research fellow for Fall 2023.
+The THINK lab takes PhD students through the Translational Neuroscience Program and the Pharmacology Program.
 Email Dr. Marusak if interested in a PhD or postdoctoral position.

 We have openings througout the year for volunteer research assistant positions.
 Click here to apply!